guevarch/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

 Some of the limitations of the data set include the outliers that would skew the data in either direction.
-A possible solution is to identify the outliers using mean, standard dev., median and IQR analysis.
+A possible solution is to identify the outliers using mean, standard dev., median and IQR analysis and eliminate these outliers.

 - What are some other possible tables and/or graphs that we could create?

-Some of the possible tables/graphs we could create is the box and whisker plots.
+Some of the possible tables/graphs we could create is the box and whisker plots.The box and whisker plot helps identify outliers within a data set using standard deviation and IQR.
+By identifying these outliers, we can eliminate them from the data set, producing more accurate and precise information.